-Moses and Susan adopted George and his brother James as their own children teaching them how to read and write.
+After the abolition of slavery, Moses and Susan adopted George and his brother James as their own children (with George taking their last name).
+They taught them how to read and write.
 This new-found knowledge drove George to want to learn more.
-He would first attend a school for black children and eventually graduate with a diploma from Minneapolis High School in Minneapolis, Kansas.
+He attended a school for black children and eventually graduated with a diploma from Minneapolis High School in Minneapolis, Kansas.
+(Adapted from Wikipedia)

-After receiving many rejection letters (from white colleges), George was finally accepted at Highland College whereupon arrival rejection came again (because of his race).
-Undeterred George homestead a claim near Beeler, Kansas, and hand plowed 17 acres of a variety of fruits and vegetables.
+After receiving many rejection letters from white colleges, George was accepted to Highland College, whereupon his arrival, rejection came again.
+While accepted, he wasn’t allowed to attend classes due to his race.
+Undeterred, George homesteaded a claim near Beeler, Kansas, and hand plowed 17 acres of a variety of fruits and vegetables.

 George’s desire to learn continued as he studied art and piano at Simpson College in Iowa.
-A professor at the college discovered his artistic talents with painting plants and flowers and with the professor’s encouragement, he went on to study botany.
+A professor their discovered his artistic talents painting plants and flowers.
+With the professor’s encouragement, George went on to study botany.

-George would eventually land at Iowa State Agricultural College in 1891, he was their first black student.
-The roots of his impact on the world began here as his Bachelor’s thesis was, “Plants as Modified by Man.”
+He would eventually land at Iowa State Agricultural College in 1891.
+He would be their first black student.
+The roots of his impact on the world began here with his Bachelor’s thesis “Plants as Modified by Man.”
 George would go on to earn his master’s degree at the college and he began to gain national recognition as a botanist.

 The Impact Of His Research

-He created a mobile classroom to educate farmers in the field.
-Began research on peanuts, sweet potatoes, soybeans, pecans, and other crops and gave testimony before congress in 1921 to support the passage of a tariff on imported peanuts.
+He created a mobile classroom to educate farmers in the field and began research on peanuts, sweet potatoes, soybeans, pecans, and other crops.
+Before congress in 1921, he testified to support the passage of a tariff on imported peanuts.

-George developed techniques of crop rotation that resulted in improved soil and yields for the crops, and he created an industrial research laboratory discovering 100s of applications for these crops.
+George developed techniques of crop rotation that resulted in improved soil and yields for the crops, and he created an industrial research laboratory discovering hundreds of applications for these crops.

 The Power of Education

 George is most known for his research and discoveries of the peanut.
-Through his research he was able to develop 145 peanut products and over 300 uses including adhesives, axle grease, bleach, buttermilk, ink, instant coffee, linoleum, paper, shaving cream, synthetic rubber, just to name a few.
+Through his research he was able to develop 145 peanut products and over 300 uses including adhesives, axle grease, bleach, buttermilk, ink, instant coffee, linoleum, paper, shaving cream, and synthetic rubber.

 George’s drive to learn and research has changed our world.
-He directly affected thousands of people with his farmer education, generations of students at the Tuskegee Institute,and millions of people today with his products and the uses of peanuts he developed.
+He directly affected thousands of people with his farmer education including generations of students at the Tuskegee Institute,and millions of people today with his products and the uses of peanuts he developed.

 George Washington Carver is a shining example of what education can do.
-Without a doubt, his circumstances should have made his journey as one of America’s greatest botanists impossible to come true, but as with any great success story, there were many people to support him along the way, beginning with Moses and Susan and a few others believing in his talents and abilities.
+Without a doubt, his circumstances should have made his journey as one of America’s greatest botanists impossible to come true.
+However, as with any great success story, there were many people to support him along the way.

 What About You?

-As you reflect on your own circumstances, recognize what George Washington Carver had to go through, his resolve, his drive to learn and his ability to overcome adversity.
-His life is a motivating example of how one man can make a great impact on the world around them.
+As you reflect on your own circumstances and recognize what George Washington Carver had to endure (with his resolve, drive to learn and ability to overcome adversity):